jmramos123/book_search_app/README.md

 ✅ **Modular architecture** for maintainability

 The application is **complete, functional, and ready to use**!
 It provides an excellent foundation for further enhancements like user authentication, book reviews, reading lists, or social sharing features.

-Would you like me to demonstrate any specific feature or explain any part of the implementation in more detail?